AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/titan-basics.md

 Forced Shutdown
 ---------------

-To carry out a **Forced Shutdown** of the console, if the normal shut down does not work, hold down the power switch for 5 seconds.
+To carry out a <strong>Forced Shutdown</strong> of the console, if the normal shut down does not work, hold down the power switch for 5 seconds.
 You will lose any changes to your show since the last save.